bartbutenaers/node-red-contrib-letsencrypt/README.md

 Provide an array of at least 1 domain name, i.e. the hostname(s) that need to be included into the certificate (optionally containing wildcards).

 There are some limitations:
-+	The hostnames should be public, which means Letsencrypt should be able to access them via the internet (on port 80)!
++	The hostnames should be public accessible, which means Letsencrypt should be able to access them via the internet (on port 80)!
 +	It is not possible to specify IP addresses instead of hostnames.

 Make sure you specify the same hostnames as you use in your browsers address bar!
 Because the browser will check whether that hostname matches with the hostname inside the certificate.
 If those don’t match, an “invalid certificate” warning will appear …